-- (1) "Adjusted Pretax Profit" means the net income of Alaska Air Group as computed under GAAP, adjusted for Excluded Items and Alternative Accounting Treatments.
+(1) "Adjusted Pretax Profit" means the net income of Alaska Air Group as computed under GAAP, adjusted for Excluded Items and Alternative Accounting Treatments.
 "Excluded Items" means (a) income taxes, (b) pretax expense under any Alaska Air Group (or subsidiary) performance-based pay, operational performance rewards, or similar such programs as determined in the discretion of the Committee, and (c) special income or expense items that, in the discretion of the Committee, should be excluded because recognizing them would not appropriately serve the goals of the PBP Plan.
 These may include, without limitation, gain or loss on disposition of capital assets, impairments or other fleet exit costs, expenses from voluntary or involuntary severance programs, significant curtailment gains or losses from retirement plans, the impact of changes in accounting principle, government refunds or assistance and cumulative effect of accounting changes.
 "Alternative Account Treatments" means expense or income items that, for purposes of calculating Adjusted Pretax Profit, the Company (or any subsidiary) will account for based on non-GAAP methods because, in the discretion of the Committee, using GAAP accounting methods would not appropriately serve the goals of the PBP Plan.
-These may include, without limitation, fuel hedge accounting on an "as settled" basis. - (2) CASM ex Fuel metric calculation excludes fuel costs and, at the discretion of the Committee, may be adjusted for certain other excluded items.
+These may include, without limitation, fuel hedge accounting on an "as settled" basis.

-In addition to the metrics identified above, the PBP plan contained a relative Margin Modifier based on adjusted pre-tax profit compared to results for corresponding metrics reported by six competitors (Delta, United, American, Southwest, JetBlue, and Hawaiian) that can increase the award by up to 60 percentage points.
+In addition to the metrics identified above, the PBP plan contained a relative margin modifier based on Adjusted Pre-Tax Profit compared to results for corresponding metrics reported by six competitors (Delta, United, American, Southwest, JetBlue, and Hawaiian) that can increase the payout by up to 60 percentage points.
 We believe profitable growth creates value for all our stakeholders.
 Implementing a profit modifier builds on our baseline profitability threshold, allowing us to create further alignment with our long-term financial goals of industry outperformance and to recognize our employees for contributing to that success.
 Ultimately, stronger outperformance allows greater reinvestment in our business to fuel more growth, fosters our culture, and provides the foundation for attractive shareholder returns, further solidifying our strong position in the marketplace.

-As noted above, the PBP target financial, operational and sustainability goals are generally consistent with the strategic plan that is approved by the Board.
+As noted above, the PBP plan's target financial, safety, operational and sustainability goals are generally consistent with the strategic plan that is approved by the Board.
 Maximum goals correlate to superior performance, while threshold goals generally correlate to what the Committee believes is an acceptable, but minimal, level of performance as compared to the prior year.

-The Committee believes the use of a safety metric in the PBP reflects the Company's unwavering commitment to safety and reinforces its message that every employee 'owns safety'.
+The Committee believes the use of safety and guest experiences metrics in the PBP plan reflects the Company's unwavering commitment to safety and guest care and reinforces its message that every employee 'owns safety'.

-The Committee also included a carbon dioxide emission per revenue ton mile as a PBP metric for 2022 to drive operational enhancements focused on reducing carbon emissions to assist in achieving the Company's short and long term sustainability goals.
+The Committee also included a emissions reduction as a PBP plan metric for 2023 to drive operational enhancements focused on reducing carbon emissions to assist in achieving the Company's short and long term sustainability goals.

-The Committee believes that using adjusted non-GAAP measures, as defined in the footnotes to the 2022 Performance-Based Pay Metrics table above, such as adjusted pre-tax profit and CASM ex.
-Fuel, rather than GAAP measures, more closely ties results to elements of performance that can be controlled by the decisions and actions of employees, thereby providing a more direct link between performance and reward.
+The Committee believes that using adjusted non-GAAP measures, as defined in the footnotes to the 2023 Performance-Based Pay Metrics table above, such as Adjusted Pre-Tax Profit, rather than GAAP measures, more closely ties results to elements of performance that can be controlled by the decisions and actions of employees, thereby providing a more direct link between performance and reward.
 In addition, by removing the short-term impact of certain business decisions (such as the gain or loss on disposition of capital assets), we believe the use of adjusted measures encourages executives to make decisions that are in the best interest of the Company over the long term.

-The table below presents the actual performance results and payout percentages for the 2022 PBP Plan.
+The table below presents the actual performance results and payout percentages for the 2023 PBP Plan.

-2022 PBP Pay Calculation
+2023 PBP Pay Calculation